-MANAGE RECOVERY IMPACT PERFORMANCE Managing your horse's recovery after training or competing can have a big impact on how your horse will perform, especially if you're at a competition where he has to run several times on the same day or competes over several days.
-Effectively managing your horse's recovery can help the horse mentally cope with training and competition and shorten the time period until he is ready to compete again.
+MANAGE RECOVERY IMPACT PERFORMANCE How you manage your horse's recovery after training or competing has a big impact on how your horse will perform.
+This is especially important if you're at a competition where he has to run several times on the same day or compete over several days.
+Effectively managing your horse's cool down and recovery can help him mentally cope with training and competition, as well as shortening the time period until he is ready to compete again.
 A prolonged and uncomfortable recovery could have a long-term effect on his behavior and willingness to train or compete.
 FLAIR® Strips reduce the effort needed to move air in and out of the lungs, resulting in less stress on your horse’s body during exercise and a faster recovery after exercise.
-Leaving a FLAIR® Strip on until the horse completely cools down allows him to breathe easier, so your horse conserves energy and cools down quicker.
-PHASES OF RECOVERY Horses that finish competing or a long training session recover in three phases: Cool-Down: Care immediately after exercise that helps a horse's body temperature, breathing and heart rate get back to normal.
-This phase is relatively short and is the time from finishing exercise to being back in the stable.
+Leaving a FLAIR Strip on until your horse completely cools down allows him to breathe easier, so your horse conserves energy and cools down quicker.
+PHASES OF RECOVERY After intensive exercise, such as a long training session or competition, horses recover in three phases: Cool-Down: A period immediately after exercise when it is important to bring a horse's body temperature, breathing and heart rate back to normal.
+This phase is relatively short and typically is the time from finishing exercise to being back in the stable.
 Rest: A slow rest period over the next 24 hours that helps a horse’s body heal after heavy exertion.
 Recovery: A period of days or weeks until the horse is fully back to where he was before competing.
-FLAIR Strips particularly provide benefits during "Cool-Down," the initial phase of recovery.
+FLAIR Strips particularly provide benefits during your horse’s cool down, the initial phase of recovery.
 THE IMPORTANCE OF A HORSE’S COOL DOWN It is important for your horse to fully cool down after exercise.
 Not giving your horse the proper time or care in letting it cool down puts him at risk of heat exhaustion.
 If your horse is hot after exercising and does not properly cool down, he is not going to get enough oxygen or blood circulation, which traps heat in his muscles.
 In severe cases, this can cause neurological deficits or heat stroke.
 This can also put him at greater risk of pulling muscles.
-“Blowing” After Exercise During the first phase of recovery, the cool-out phase, how your horse behaves and how his body responds during the crucial first phase of recovery primarily depends on the intensity of the work and how hot he is.
-When in a canter or gallop, the horse's breathing and stride were locked — the breathing rate was the same as the stride rate.
-When the horse breaks from canter, breathing becomes dissociated from stride and is often slower and deeper (perhaps 60-80 breaths per minute) than during work.
+“Blowing” After Exercise During the first phase of recovery, the cool-out phase, how your horse behaves and how his body responds during this crucial phase primarily depends on the intensity of the work and how hot he is.
+When your horse was in a canter or gallop, his breathing and stride were locked — the breathing rate was the same as the stride rate.
+When your horse breaks from canter, breathing becomes dissociated from stride and is often slower and deeper (perhaps 60-80 breaths per minute) than during work.
 Unlike when galloping, the entire rib cage will move.
 This deep breathing is commonly referred to as “blowing.”
 It's often suggested that blowing is caused by low arterial blood oxygen and/or high blood carbon dioxide.
 While oxygen and carbon dioxide do affect breathing, body temperature primarily controls blowing after exercise.
-Although a horse's oxygen may be low and carbon dioxide high during exercise, as soon as the horse begins to slow down, the oxygen rapidly increases and the carbon dioxide rapidly falls.
-Body temperature takes longer to go down so blowing persists to help the horse to continue to cool down.
-Along with blowing, there will be other signs that the horse is hot and needs to cool down, such as sweating and feeling hot to the touch.
-While evaporation of sweat helps dissipate heat, the loss of heat by evaporation of moisture in exhaled breath is also an important contributor.
+Although your horse's oxygen may be low and carbon dioxide high during exercise, as soon as he begins to slow down, the oxygen rapidly increases and the carbon dioxide rapidly falls.
+Body temperature takes longer to go down so blowing persists to help your horse to continue to cool down.
+Along with blowing, there will be other signs that your horse is hot and needs to cool down, such as sweating and feeling hot to the touch.
+While evaporation of sweat helps dissipate heat, the loss of heat by the evaporation of moisture in exhaled breath is also an important contributor.
 Moving air in and out of the lungs while blowing consumes a lot of energy.
-At this point, you may notice that the soft tissue over the nasal passages gets sucked inwards, narrowing the nasal passages and increasing airflow resistance, so that more energy is needed for breathing.
+At this point, you may notice that the soft tissue over your horse’s nasal passages gets sucked inwards, narrowing the nasal passages, increasing airflow resistance, and increasing the energy needed for breathing.
 The spring-like action in FLAIR Strips supports the nasal passages so the soft tissues do not collapse inward, reducing airflow resistance to make breathing easier for your horse.
 With an improved ability to breathe, your horse will cool down, conserve energy and recover faster.